Macrium Reflect Restore on Different Hardware: Inaccessible Boot Device, iastorafs.sys BSOD Error on Windows 10

 Inaccessible Boot Device!

-This was straightforward to fix because Macrium provides a "Redeploy to New Hardware" function in the Macrium Rescue Environment.
+This is often straightforward to fix because Macrium provides a "Redeploy to New Hardware" function in the Macrium Rescue Environment.
 This feature is well documented in the Macrium Knowledgebase, see: Re-deploying Windows to new hardware using Macrium ReDeploy.
 Macrium may ask for some missing drivers, which in my case was "Intel RST VMD Controller."
 You can find these on Intel's website (look for the zipped, VMD version with filename "F6flpy-x64 - VMD.zip").
 Download it and unzip the archive to a directory on the Macrium Rescue Environment thumb drive, Macrium will then automatically find the missing drivers during the redeploy process.
+Alternatively, try to disable RST from within UEFI.

 Additionally, Macrium also has a feature called "Fix Windows Boot Problems" which is also well documented in the Macrium knowledgebase: Fixing Windows boot problems